1. Say the sentence “there is no such thing as bad weather, only bad clothing” every time someone says it is cold outside

 People in the Nordics are used to cold weather and want to soak up every possible moment when it gets milder.
 After weeks of snow, accompanied by thick jackets and clumsy shoes, if the temperature gets above 5C you'll really start to feel the difference.
 Look out for true Swedes taking off their jackets without anyone questioning them.

-When the temperature gets over +5 it is socially acceptable to take of your jacket.
+When the temperature gets over +5 it is socially acceptable to take off your jacket.
 Photo: Björn Larsson/TT.

-9. Complain about 'datumparkering' – a law that limits parking spaces during winter.
+9. Complain about 'datumparkering' – a rule that limits parking spaces during winter

 One of Sweden’s ways of being fully prepared for snow chaos is to make sure that snowploughs have enough space on the roads.
 The solution is to have so called ‘datumparkering’ (date-parking) which means on even dates, you can only park on the side of the road with even house numbers; on odd dates it's the reverse.
 When 'datumparkering' kicks in, Swedes with cars start complaining more than ever, especially if there is no actual snow for the snowploughs to remove.